 As shown in Figure 1, the score analysis results essentially produce a box that is bounded on one end by the minimum actual enrolled acreage (1,037 acres) and on the other end by the maximum contractual enrollment cap (3,000 acres).
 On the top, the box is bounded by Scenario 1, with full allocation in all years; on the bottom, the box is bounded by Scenario 2, with full allocation in only wet and normal years (36 out of 48 years, or 75 percent) and reduced allocation in all dry years (12 out of 48 years, or 25 percent).
 Scenario 3, representing the historical frequency of years with reduced allocations, is represented by the gray marker dots and line across the middle.
 Results for each of the three scenarios are follow linear trends across the range of enrolled acres.

-The EDO suggests that the score to be recommended for the CNPPID irrigator lease project lies somewhere within that box, ranging from a minimum of 504 AF (Scenario 2 with 1,037 acres enrolled) to a maximum of 1,983 AF (Scenario 1 with 3,000 acres enrolled), subject to the opinions of the Scoring Subcommittee regarding assumptions of enrolled acres and the frequency of reduced-allocation years (i.e., years in which the irrigator lease cannot operate).
+The Scoring Subcommittee met by conference call on May 15, 2019 to review and discuss the CNPPID irrigator lease score analysis and results.
+The following conclusions were agreed upon by the subcommittee members:

+Scenario 1 is the most appropriate approach to irrigation allocation because CNPPID had no years of reduced allocation (and thus, no years in which the irrigator lease could not have occurred) during the 1947-1994 historical period used for score modeling.

+Scenarios 2 and 3 were disregarded because CNPPID did not experience any reduced-allocation year during the 1947-1994 period, and the Scoring Subcommittee concluded that the appropriate approach was to maintain consistency with the OPSTUDY hydrology and previous score analyses.

+Any future revision to the project score considered by the GC should be based off of the line derived from the Scenario 1 model results as shown in Table 7 and Figure 1.

+It is reasonable to base the score on the current year (2019) irrigator lease enrollment (2,948 acres out of a maximum of 3,000 acres).
+The Scenario 1 score corresponding to enrollment of 2,948 acres is 1,948 AF.

+The project score should be revisited at the conclusion of the 5-year lease agreement in 2023, or sooner if there is a large decline in enrollment.

+The score based on Scenario 1 should be rounded down to account for uncertainties associated with the following:

+Small, but unquantified changes to return flows resulting from the slightly reduced surface water irrigation deliveries within the CNPPID system;

+Potential year-to-year enrollment variability; and

+The possibility of reduced-allocation years in which the irrigator lease cannot occur.

+The recommended score for the CNPPID irrigator lease project is 1,900 AF.

+Meeting minutes from the Scoring Subcommittee conference call are included in Appendix H.

 Appendix A